Utah Admin. Code R315-261-4 - Exclusions

 of determining compliance with the requirements of Subsection

-R315-261-4(a)(21)(ii).
-Such records shall at a minimum include:
+These records shall at a minimum include:

-taken, and the dates the samples were analyzed;
+the dates and times product samples were taken, and the dates the samples were

-(B) The names and qualifications of the
+(B) the names and

-person or persons taking the samples;
+qualifications of the person taking the samples;

-(C) A description of the methods and
+(C) a description of the methods and

 equipment used to take the samples;

-(D) The name and address of the laboratory
+(D) the name and address of the laboratory

-(E) A description of the analytical methods
+(E) a description of the analytical methods

 used, including any cleanup and sample preparation methods; and

-(F) Any laboratory analytical results used to
+(F) any laboratory analytical results used to

 determine compliance with the contaminant limits specified in this Subsection